algorithmiaio/dev-center/_pages/tutorials/sample-apps/ios.md

 Inside `processImage`, remove the line `"filterName": "colorful_blocks"`, and the preceding comma.
 Then, change `"images": [file.toDataURI()]` to `"image": file.toDataURI()`, and `"savePaths": [resultPath]` to `"location": resultPath` (since these new algorithms take only a single input, not an array, and have slightly different parameter names).

-Lastly, replace `"algo://deeplearning/DeepFilter"` with either `"algo://deeplearning/ColorfulImageColorization?timeout=600"` or `"algo://deeplearning/SalNet"`, and try re-running the app.
+Lastly, replace `"algo://deeplearning/DeepFilter"` with either `"algo://deeplearning/ColorfulImageColorization?timeout=3000"` or `"algo://deeplearning/SalNet"`, and try re-running the app.
 Depending on which you selected, you should either get an image with false color added, or one which highlights the most salient features of the original.
-Note the addition of `?timeout=600` to the colorization call: since this algorithm can take a long time to run on large images, we've specified that it should be [allowed to run](http://docs.algorithmia.com/?swift#query-parameters) for up to 600 seconds (max: 3000).
+Note the addition of `?timeout=3000` to the colorization call: since this algorithm can take a long time to run on large images, we've specified that it should be [allowed to run](http://docs.algorithmia.com/?swift#query-parameters) for up to 3000 seconds (50 minutes).

 ## Next Steps